Quaid01/Code-for-Minocycline-Influence-On-Protein-Stability-Research-Project/README.md

 This is the code for the research project that me and my friends did.
 The code uses OpenMM and PyRoseTTA as dependencies, so make sure that your operating system supports them (along with Python of course).

 **Here is credit where credit is due** _(Not for dependencies, just who directly contributed to this project)_**:**
-- Ali Zahid: Wrote 95% of the code, helped with Excel graphs, dealt with the statistics, wrote the methods section and anything else really technical
+- Ali Zahid: Wrote 75% of the code, helped with Excel graphs, dealt with the statistics, wrote the methods section and anything else really technical
 - Owen Zhang: Wrote the introduction for the paper, helped with conceptualization and background information
-- Anthony Hur: Team leader, ran the 12 hour (each) simulations and made sure everything went smoothly
+- Anthony Hur: Team leader, ran the 12 hour (each) simulations, wrote 25% of the code, and made sure everything went smoothly
 - Everyone Above: Helped with conceptualization and writing discussion

 ## Project Overview